- No authorization for travel by any employee shall be granted, and no reimbursement

 - Employees whose travel expenses will be reimbursed from grant funds must have prior

-approval from the Grants and Sponsored Research Office and the Grants Accountant.
+approval from the Office of Research and Sponsored Programs and the Grants Accountant.

 - Authorization for travel by a student, regardless of the destination, shall be approved